Stochastic Online Shortest Path Routing: The Value of Feedback: Online shortest path Routing Problems

 \subsection{Online Routing Policies and Feedback}

-The source is fully backlogged (i.e., it always has packets to send), and initially, the parameter $\theta$ is unknown.
-Packets are sent successively from $s$ to $d$ over various paths to estimate $\theta$, and in turn to learn the path $p^\star$ with the minimum average delay: $p^\star \in \arg\min_{p\in {\cal P}} \sum_{i\in p} {\frac{1}{\theta_i}}$.
-After a packet is sent, we assume that the source gathers some feedback from the network (essentially per-link or end-to-end delays) \emph{before} sending the next packet.
-Our objective is to design and analyze online routing strategies, i.e., strategies that take routing decisions based on the feedback received for the packets previously sent.
+We assume that the source is fully backlogged (i.e., it always has packets to send), and that the parameter $\theta$ is initially unknown.
+Packets are sent successively from $s$ to $d$ over various paths, and the outcome of each packet transmission is used to estimate $\theta$, and in turn to learn the path $p^\star$ with the minimum average delay.
+After a packet is sent, we assume that the source gathers feedback from the network (essentially per-link or end-to-end delays) before sending the next packet.

+Our objective is to design and analyze online routing policies, i.e., policies that take routing decisions based on the feedback received for the packets previously sent.

-We consider and compare three different types of online routing policies, depending (i) on where routing decisions are taken (at the source or at each node), and (ii) on the received feedback (per-link or end-to-end path delay). \begin{itemize} \item {\it Source Routing with Bandit Feedback.} The path used by a packet is determined at the source based on the observed end-to-end delays for previous packets.
+We consider and compare three different types of online routing policies, depending (i) on where routing decisions are taken (at the source or at each node), and (ii) on the received feedback (per-link or end-to-end path delay).
+Table \ref{table:policy_sets} lists different policy sets for the three types of online routing policies considered.

+\begin{itemize} \item \underline{Policy Set $\Pi_1$:} The path used by a packet is determined at the source based on the observed end-to-end delays for previous packets.
 More precisely, for the $n$-th packet, let $p^\pi(n)$ be the path selected under policy $\pi$, and let $D^\pi(n)$ denote the corresponding end-to-end delay.
-Then $p^\pi(n)$ depends on $p^\pi(1),\ldots,p^\pi(n-1), D^\pi(1),\ldots,D^\pi(n-1)$.
-We denote by $\Pi_1$ the set of such policies. \item {\it Source Routing with Semi-bandit Feedback.} The path used by a packet is determined at the source based on the observed per-link delays for previous packets.
-In other words, under policy $\pi$, $p^\pi(n)$ depends on $p^\pi(1),\ldots,p^\pi(n-1), (d_i^\pi(1), i\in p^\pi(1)),\ldots,(d_i^\pi(n-1), i\in p^\pi(n-1))$, where $d^\pi_i(k)$ is the experienced delay on link $i$ for the $k$-th packet (if this packet uses link $i$ at all).
-We denote by $\Pi_2$ the set of such policies. \item {\it Hop-by-hop Routing.} Routing decisions are taken at each node in an adaptive manner.
-At a given time $t$, the packet is sent over a link selected depending on all successes and failures observed on the various links before time $t$.
-Let $\Pi_3$ denote the set of hop-by-hop routing policies. \end{itemize}
+Then $p^\pi(n)$ depends on $p^\pi(1),\ldots,p^\pi(n-1), D^\pi(1),\ldots,D^\pi(n-1)$. \item \underline{Policy Set $\Pi_2$:} The path used by a packet is determined at the source based on the observed per-link delays for previous packets.
+In other words, under policy $\pi$, $p^\pi(n)$ depends on $p^\pi(1),\ldots,p^\pi(n-1), (d_i^\pi(1), i\in p^\pi(1)),\ldots,(d_i^\pi(n-1), i\in p^\pi(n-1))$, where $d^\pi_i(k)$ is the delay experienced on link $i$ for the $k$-th packet (if this packet uses link $i$ at all). \item \underline{Policy Set $\Pi_3$:} Routing decisions are taken at each node in an adaptive manner.
+At a given time $t$, the packet is sent over a link selected based on all successes and failures observed on the various links before time $t$. \end{itemize}